Man sentenced to at least 13 years in prison for January 2018 killing

 Mayo said he was forced to clean up the blood from the assault.

 Another witness, Jennifer Henderson, told investigators that she was also at the house and heard what happened.
-Henderson said she heard a disturbance which sounded like someone getting beaten.
+Henderson said she heard a disturbance that sounded like someone getting beaten.

 Henderson heard Farrow yelling, “Reese, please don’t kill me.”
 Reese was later determined to be Nelson’s nickname.
 Henderson and Mayo later saw Farrow sitting in a chair in the house.